philcryer/basejump/README.md

 # basejump

-Basejump uses [Ansible](https://www.ansible.com) to automate the deployment of my dotfiles, configs, and handly-dandy one-liners on *nix systems (Linux and macOS).
+Basejump uses [Ansible](https://www.ansible.com) to automate the setup of new hosts with applications, dotfiles, configs, and handly-dandy one-liners on Linux and macOS systems.
 I needed one command I could run to get the game going from scratch, so this script installs Ansible via Pip, then gets my preferred setups from my [philcryer/dotfiles](https://github.com/philcryer/dotfiles) project, and puts them in place so I have an identical setup on all of the hosts I work on.
 Easy peasy lemon squeezy.

+Some of installed software (see full list for [Linux](/ansible/group_vars/linux.yml) and [macOS](/ansible/group_vars/darwin.yml) and add/remove what you want)

+* networking tools: nc, iperf, nmap
+* monitoring: htop
+* applications: nginx, vlc
+* development: [SpaceVim](https://spacevim.org/), font-hack-nerd-font, VS Code (macOS), iTerm 2 (macOS)

-__NOTICE__ if you don't have Ansible installed, basejump will do that first, automatically!
+__NOTICE__ if you don't have Ansible installed, basejump will do that first via Pip, automatically!

 ## requirements